shiroishimatora/shiroishimatora.github.io/docs/_posts/2021-03-15-os-x-software-updates.md

 * Mac OS X 10.0.4 Combined Update
   * iTunes for Mac OS X 1.1
 ### Mac OS X 10.1 Puma
-_I’m not sure exactly what order these need to be installed in._
+_I’m not sure exactly what order these need to be installed in_
   * Mac OS X 10.1.5 Combined Update
   * Installer Update 1.0
   * Networking Update 1.0